johannesalr/GuessIt/README.md

 # GuessIt
-A very simple project that generates a random champion from League of legends and the user has to guess the champion.
+A very simple project that generates a random champion from League of legends and the user has to guess the champion with the given hints.